sukiiiiiS7/cloudtail/README.md

 ## Troubleshooting

 - `/api/memories/*` absent in Swagger → running in `presentation` profile (expected).
 Use `full` or switch to `:8010`.
-- All responses look identical → request likely sent to the presentation port (:8020) or the body field name not read; include `"content"` and/or `"text"` in the JSON payload.
+- All responses look identical → request likely sent to the presentation port (:8020) or the body field name not read; include `"content"` (and optionally `"text"`).
 - Swagger not sending → click **Try it out** before **Execute**.
 - Port/profile confusion → confirm via `GET /healthz`.